 Keck School of Medicine -- University of Southern California

 Located in the city of Los Angeles, Keck offers a fully accredited four-year program in anatomic and clinical pathology.
-The program offers instruction in a wide range of specialties, including autopsy pathology, surgical pathology, dermatopathology, cytopathology, forensic pathology, hematopathology, chemical pathology, toxicology, cytogenetics and laboratory management.
+The forensic science degree offers instruction in a wide range of specialties, including autopsy pathology, surgical pathology, dermatopathology, cytopathology, forensic pathology, hematopathology, chemical pathology, toxicology, cytogenetics and laboratory management.
 Autopsy experience is gained through partnership with the Los Angeles County Coroner’s office and Los Angeles County-University of Southern California Medical Center.

 University of Minnesota Medical School

 The Masters of Science in biomedical forensic science at BU is a program that incorporates different aspects of forensic investigation into one course of study.
 Along with work in forensic pathology, students work on bloodstain pattern analysis, medicolegal death investigation, criminal law and ethics and DNA analysis.
-The program enables graduates to work in local, state and federal forensic laboratories, educational institutions and military and defense agencies.
+This forensic science degree program enables graduates to work in local, state and federal forensic laboratories, educational institutions and military and defense agencies.
 Applicants are expected to have an undergraduate degree in biology, chemistry or a natural science and to have taken numerous courses in organic chemistry, microbiology and genetics.

 Emory University School of Medicine